Candace Adams

 M.S.
 Education (MSEd)

-Candace believes in the power of authenticity and for helping all students to develop their own talents and abilities.
+Candace believes in the power of authenticity and in helping all students to develop their talents and abilities.
 She is dedicated to supporting families through innovative and research-based educational experiences that promote choice: curriculum choice, instructional choice, and parent-teacher choice.
-Her passion is helping children through trauma informed education.
+Her passion is helping children through trauma-informed education.

-Candace lives in Gilbert, Arizona with her husband Mike, 14-year-old daughter, Scarlett, and westie, Wilson.
+Candace lives in Gilbert, Arizona with her husband Mike, daughter, Scarlett, and her Westie, Wilson.

 Courses Taught